tarcinapp/entity-persistence-service/README.md

 **Parents of a list**: `/lists/{listId}/parents`
 **Children of a list**: `/lists/{listId}/children`

-See [Endpoints Reference - ListController](#listcontroller) for more information about the endpoints.
+See [Endpoints Reference - ListController](#listcontroller) for overview about the endpoints.
+See [OpenAPI Specification](https://redocly.github.io/redoc/?url=https://raw.githubusercontent.com/tarcinapp/entity-persistence-service/refs/heads/dev/openapi.json#tag/ListController) for more information about the endpoints.

 ### List-Entity Relations